ravikduvvuri/FashionImagesClassification_FinalReport/README.md

     3.1.1 Imported relevant libraries and packages

-    3.1.2 Read 'styles.csv' into a pandas dataframe and Loaded product images into /images folder (Plan to load only few images <500)
+    3.1.2 Read 'styles.csv' into a pandas dataframe and Loaded product images into /images folder

     3.1.3 Displayed sample data using df.sample(5) to see what features are there in the dataset